felleg/felleg.gitlab.io-backup/content/posts/20201017-i-love-ereaders.md

 If you had the pleasure to receive formal education, you probably know how to read.
 This is a skill that will follow you for the rest of your life.

-Out of all the hobbies I had in my lifetime, I find that reading is both the least demanding and most rewarding hobby of all.
+Out of all the hobbies I had so far, I find that reading is both the least demanding and most rewarding hobby of all.
 Really, all you need to read are a working set of eyeballs and a brain that can parse information.
 There is no notion of speed, competition.
 You can't really sprain your wrist by reading.
 You don't need a working set of legs.
 You don't need friends, and you don't need an internet connection.
 As your